Effects of resource competition on evolution and adaptive radiation: Introduction

-The great variety of the alternative models and significant extensions of existing ones is proposed to account for various aspects of population dynamics and evolutionary mechanisms.
-It was shown that adaptive radiation and speciation can be simulated\cite{PhysRevE.72.031916} using the approach of diffusing gas in the traits morphospace with the probability to extinct correlated positively with the local density of species.
-In Refs. \cite{PhysRevE.63.031903,PhysRevE.69.051912} within IBM approach on the finite lattice it was demonstrated that combination of stochastic inheritance and natural selection for fitness gives significant advantage to population protection against the extinction with respect to the population without evolution.
-The explicit amount of resources limiting the abundances and thus originating the competition was the essential feature of model (within the framework of Refs. \cite{rosenzweig1963graphical,mac1969species}) employed in Refs. \cite{PhysRevLett.118.048103,10.7554/eLife.15747}.
-The obtained result was existence of a phase transition leading to collective state decoupled from external conditions.
-Most number of current researches tend to study either ecological aspects (population dynamics and stability of ecosystems) or evolutionary aspects.
-Meanwhile, the very interesting is also an investigation of an interplay of population dynamics and evolution and their mutual effects\cite{PhysRevE.98.012405,PhysRevLett.95.078105,billiard2016stochastic,PhysRevLett.105.178101,PhysRevE.84.051921}.
-The very comprehensive studies of the food-webs with evolving species were provided using the Webworld model\cite{caldarelli1998modelling,drossel2001influence}.
-However, these models can be simplified for the case of the close ecology species recently subjected to adaptive radiation and with weak role of predator-prey relationships.
+The great variety of additional models and significant extensions of existing ones has been proposed to account for various aspects of population dynamics and evolutionary mechanisms.
+For example, it was shown that AR and speciation can be simulated~\cite{PhysRevE.72.031916} using the approach of diffusing gas in trait morphospace with the probability of extinction positively correlated with the local density of species.
+In Refs.~\cite{PhysRevE.63.031903,PhysRevE.69.051912} applying IBM approaches on a finite lattice, it was demonstrated that the combination of stochastic inheritance and natural selection for fitness gives significant advantage to population protection against extinction with respect to cases without evolution.
+Previously, a related model was used to demonstrate the negative effect of eugenics on genetic diversity resulting in extinction after drastic changes in conditions~\cite{cebrat1999model,pkekalski2000effect} as well as to study migrations to new habitats~\cite{mroz1996conditions,mroz1999model,hui2018invade}.
+Ref.~\cite{brigatti2005evolution} accounted for the genomes of individuals and studied speciation in the case of competition depending on distance in phenotype space.
+An explicit number of resource types limiting abundance and thus originating competition was the essential feature of the model employed in Refs. \cite{PhysRevLett.118.048103,10.7554/eLife.15747}.
+The obtained result was the existence of a phase transition leading to a collective state decoupled from external conditions.

-The aim of this paper is to develop and explore the properties of the minimal mathematical model for populations dynamics in the situation of AR, which correctly accounts for the following factors: 1) competition for resources affecting the population dynamics, 2) beneficial and deleterious mutations leading to time variation of species traits and fitness, 3) appearance of reproductive isolation between populations.
-This picture defines the organization of present paper. hence, the first part of the model description is devoted to population dynamics and resource distribution model (subsections \ref{subs_maindes}, \ref{subs_resdistr}), and the second one accounts for the deleterious and beneficial mutations (subsection \ref{subs_mutations}) and speciation (subsection \ref{subs_Spec}).
-In the Results section we verify the model to reproduce the basic ecological concepts: